yokohi/streamlit_sample/README.md

-# my name is yokose.
+# my name is hiroko yokose.